mre/endler.dev/content/2026/newsletter-setup/index.md

 Or wait until I clean it up a bit and open source it properly, which will just take me another few years to get around to it.

 And the best part is that you can now test my setup by filling out the form below and subscribing to the newsletter!

+[^gdpr]: The confirmation click matters to comply with GDPR regulations, and Plunk handles that for me.